 The Memory Foam Plus transition layer has a medium IFD and provides extra support and pressure relief.
 The body shape layer has individually wrapped coils that hug your body and minimize motion transfer along with a reinforced perimeter that provides best-in-class edge support.
 The base layer is made of DuraDense foam for increased support and durability.

 The breathable Soft Touch Design cover helps regulate temperature and cool down the mattress by increasing airflow.
 Free from harmful chemicals, this memory foam mattress is CertiPUR-US® and OEKO-TEX® Standard 100 Certified.
-Other features include free shipping, a 10-year warranty, and a 100-day sleep trial.

 The Cocoon Chill mattress by Sealy is a great option for side sleepers because of its cushioned yet supportive feel.
 This medium-soft plush memory foam mattress gives the feeling of being “in the bed” but it also comes in an extra-firm version if you prefer an “on the bed” feeling.
 The support layers are made of heavier, more durable foam than the comfort layers for a solid foundation.
 The stretch knit cover has a proprietary phase change material that absorbs and dissipates heat, resulting in a cool surface.